wmantly-stuff/prep-work/README.md

 ## Step 3

-Work through the practice problems provided.
-We recommend starting with front end, moving to JS, and finishing with Python.
+Work through the practice problems provided in this repository.
+We recommend starting with [front end](https://github.com/ByteAcademyCo/Prework/tree/master/front-end), moving to [JavaScript](https://github.com/ByteAcademyCo/Prework/tree/master/javascript), and finishing with [Python](https://github.com/ByteAcademyCo/Prework/tree/master/python).

-Here are some resources to help you on assignments, as well has good reads.
+Here are some resources to help you on assignments, as well as good reads.

 #### Front End